rodan/sigdup/README.md

  * a header with packet counts and sizes but most importantly a timer clock divider which will be assigned to a dedicated timer on the target microcontroller (MSP430FR5994)
  * a stream of 3 byte packets that contain the P3 output in 1 byte and a CCR timer register for the next packet in the remaining two.
- * packets in this stream are only generated for a signal transition or a timer overflow.
+ * packets in this stream are only generated for a signal transition on any of the channels of interest or a timer counter overflow.

 a series of simulations are run on the input file with all supported clock dividers and the best divider wins based on a multi-criteria score system.